SAP-samples/hana-developer-cli-tool-example/README.md

 The tool doesn't simply look for a default-env.json file in the current directory however.
 There are numerous options and places it will look for the connection parameters.
 Here is the order in which it checks:

   - First we look for the Admin option and use a default-env-admin.json - this overrides all other parameters
-  - If no admin option or if there was an admin option but no default-env-admin.json could be found in this directory or 5 parent directories then look for a .env file in this directory or up to 5 parent directories
+  - If no admin option or if there was an admin option but no default-env-admin.json could be found in this directory or 5 parent directories, then look for `.cdsrc-private.json` in this directory or 5 parent directories and use [`cds bind`](https://cap.cloud.sap/docs/advanced/hybrid-testing#bind-to-cloud-services) functionality to lookup the credentials securely.
+This is the most secure option, but please note: this will make each command take a few seconds longer as credentials are no longer stored locally but looked up from cf or k8s dynamically with each command
+  - If no `.cdsrc-private.json` found in this directory or 5 parent directories, then look for a .env file in this directory or up to 5 parent directories
   - No .env file found or it doesn't contain a VCAP_SERVICES section, then check to see if the --conn parameter was specified.
 If so check for that file in the current directory or up to 5 parent directories
   - If the file specified via the --conn parameter wasn't found locally then check for it in the ${homedir}/.hana-cli/ folder
   - If no specific configuration file was was found then look for a file named default-env.json in the current directory or up to 5 parent directories